Frequently Asked Questions

 What membership do I need?

-We have 3 membership options: Competition, Leisure and Beginner.
-If you want to trial for a team in October (see our BUCS Teams & Development Squad page for more information).
-Please note trials in October are the only opportunity to join a team.
+We have three membership options: Competition, Leisure and Beginner.
+If you want to be in a team (see our BUCS Teams & Development Squad page for more information), please note that trials are the only opportunity to join a team.
 If you don't want to trial for a team and just want to join the club for lessons etc (see our Leisure, Beginner & Polo page for more information), then select Leisure membership.
 Please note this membership is only for those who are already competent riders (can walk, trot and canter unaided).
 If you have never ridden before and would like to learn, please select Beginner membership.

 I missed trials, can I join a team?